Owlfroggy/terracotta-docs/docs/language_features/expressions.md

 Unlike a certain expression system used by DiamondFire that **shall not be named**, Terracotta expressions follow a sane order of operations.

-Things closer to the top of the list are evaluated before things closer to the bottom.
-Things on the same line are evaluated left-to-right with the same priority.
+Things closer to the top of this list are evaluated before things closer to the bottom.
+Things on the same line of this list are evaluated from left to right.

 - Nested expressions (parentheses), indexing into dicts/lists, and function calls (actions, constructors)
 - Exponentiation (`^`)